 The Phong model is a local illumination model, where a surface has information about light sources, but no knowledge of other surfaces in the scene.
-This means that reflections from other objects cannot be modeled.
+This means that reflections from other objects cannot be accurately simulated.
 Very shiny surfaces will be severely lacking in realism because they reflect only the light sources and not their environment.
-Indirect diffuse light, which is a prominent contribution to the overall illumination in a general real life scene, has to be lumped together in the very crude constant ambient term, which means a scene with only diffuse surfaces will look wrong.
+Just as importantly, indirect diffuse light, which is a prominent contribution to the overall illumination in a general real life scene, has to be ignored or approximated in some crude fashion.

-The diffuse reflection term in the Phong model is a pretty good model of what actually happens when light illuminates a diffuse surface and is reflected from it.
+On the plus side, the diffuse reflection term in the Phong model is a pretty good model of what actually happens when light illuminates a diffuse surface and is reflected from it.
 The cosine falloff with angle that comes from the scalar product $\mathbf{N} \cdot \mathbf{L}$ is geometrically correct, and many real world surfaces have a diffuse reflection that behaves more or less like the Phong model.

-The specular term, on the other hand, is a quite crude approximation.
+The Phong specular term, however, is a crude approximation.
 The highlight appears in the right place, but that's about it.
 The ambient term, finally, is so far from reality that its use is strongly discouraged except when there are no other options.
-The very notion of an "ambient light" that comes from all directions and reaches everywhere without being influenced at all by any objects is, quite frankly, preposterous.
+The very notion of an "ambient light" that shines with equal intensity from all directions and reaches everywhere without being influenced at all by any objects is, quite frankly, preposterous.

 Figure 3.3: The parameters of the Phong model.
-Left: varying k_d and k_s .
+Left: varying $k_d$ and $k_s$ .
 Right: varying n.